‘Dancing With The Stars’ 2017: Season 24 Cast Odds For ‘DWTS’ Before Premier

 While Biles is the overall favorite at +150, Kerrigan is listed seventh on the odds board at +1000.

-Other favorites include actress Heather Morris (+500), along with a four-way tie for third place all listed at +900 between bull-riding champion Bonner Bolton, Fifth Harmony singer Normani Kordei, singer Erika Jayne and longtime Flamenco guitarist, singer, actress and comedienne Charo.
+Other favorites include actress Heather Morris (+500), along with a four-way tie for third place all listed at +900 between bull-riding champion Bonner Bolton, Fifth Harmony singer Normani Kordei, singer Erika Jayne and longtime Flamenco guitarist, singer, actress, and comedienne Charo.

 The longest long shot on the Vegas odds board belongs to actor Mr. T at +3300.

-Below is a look at the entire list of competitors for Season 24 of Dancing with the Stars along with their current odds to win according to online sports book Bovada.
+Below is a look at the entire list of competitors for Season 24 of Dancing with the Stars along with their current odds to win, according to online sportsbook Bovada.

-All of the Dancing with the Stars action for the Season 24 premier can be seen tonight live nationally on ABC starting at 8 p.m.
+All of the Dancing with the Stars action for the Season 24 premiere can be seen tonight live nationally on ABC starting at 8 p.m.
 ET.
-If you have to work or are just on the go this evening, you can also watch every dance move streaming live through the ABC.go app.
+If you have to work or are just on the go this evening, you can also watch every dance move streaming live through the ABC Go app.

 - Bonner Bolton (+900) with Sharna Burgess